steveathon/bootstrap-wysiwyg/README.md

 bootstrap-wysiwyg
 =================

-Tiny Bootstrap and JQuery Based WISWYG rich text editor based on browser execCommand.
+Core jQuery WISWYG rich text editor based on browser execCommand.
+Includes NO styling or iconography.
+Use a wrapper library like [bootstrap-wysiwyg]() or [foundation-wysiwyg]() for quckstart packages.

 Originally built for [MindMup](http://www.mindmup.com).